JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 reduce(max, cx)
 reduce(max, cx, dims = 1)
 ```
-Notice that in case, the function in `map` is essentially a custom kernel.
+Notice that in case, the function in `map` and in broadcasting is essentially a custom kernel.
 As such, the code within has to still obey (not precisely specified) rules on what can be executed as kernel.
 Also needless to say, that the generic `map` over `CuArray` will try to find good launch configuration (number of threads and number of blocks), which might not be an ideal for your application.

 Let's now try to use CUDA on computation of Julia set, which should benefit a lot from CUDA's paralelization, as we can dispatch each pixel to each thread --- something GPUs were originally designed for.